OhadRubin/database_project_c/README.md

 | 3                 | 0.778             | 0.760             |
 | 6                 | 0.793             | 0.790             |
 | 12                | 0.823             | 0.818             |

+**Analysis:** Both workflows show a clear increasing trend in overall false positive rates as dataset size grows (ND->CL: 0.778→0.823; CL->ND: 0.760→0.818).
+This suggests that as document count increases, LSH becomes slightly more likely to incorrectly bucket dissimilar items together.
+The values remain very close between workflows, with CL->ND being negligibly lower, supporting the conclusion that their false positive characteristics are comparable under these test conditions.

 **3. Duplicate Count vs Similarity Threshold**